 So let’s demonstrate this technology on a real-life rare disease and its related conditions.

-Friedreich’s Ataxia is described on the Rare Disease Day website as:
+Friedreich’s Ataxia is a debilitating disorder with a heartbreaking degeneration.
+It’s described on the Rare Disease Day website as:

 “…a genetic, progressive, neurodegerative movement disorder, with a mean age of onset between 10 and 15 years.
 Initial symptoms may include unsteady posture, frequent falling, and progressive difficulty walking due to impaired ability to coordinate voluntary movements (ataxia).”